-District 9830 Tasmania has a strong relationship with the Hetauda Rotary Club in Nepal and visiting teams of Tasmanian Rotarians each year monitor the progress of these projects.
+District 9830 Tasmania has a strong relationship with the Rotary Club of Hetauda in Nepal and each year visiting teams of Tasmanian Rotarians monitor the progress of these projects.

 GIFT OF SIGHT NEPAL EYE CAMPS

-This was our first Nepal project and provides cataract surgery conducted by the Rotary Club of Hetauda in November and February each year and our District welcomed the opportunity to provide the necessary funding.
-It is having a positive impact on the lives of many of the poorest people in a very poor country.
+This was our first Nepal project and provided cataract surgery that is having a positive impact on the lives of many of the poorest people in a very poor country.

-Rotary District 9830 continues to fund 2 camps per year, total of 8 camps to date.
-6,374 people have been screened, many treated for eye infections and 1,279 have had sight restored by cataract surgery.
-Ten clubs have contributed this year ensuring funding for the next two camps with 6 clubs receiving District Grants.
-Yaxley Holdings has offered to cover the cost of a further camp.
+Rotary District 9830 continues to fund two camps per year, a total of 13 camps to date.
+Over 11,000 people have been screened, many treated for eye infections and 1,928 have had their sight restored.

 The laser system funded by a grant of US$59,980 was installed in the Hetauda Community Eye Hospital in February 2014.

-Laser equipment for the eye hospital will provide retina treatment locally instead of requiring a 7 hour trip to Kathmandu which some people refuse to undertake.
+Laser equipment for the eye hospital will provide retina treatment locally, instead of requiring a seven hour trip to Kathmandu, which some people refuse to undertake.

-The lives of 1250 people have been assisted in a positive way – clean water, much improved sanitation and less time required to carry water.
+The lives of 1250 people have been assisted in a positive way – clean water, much improved sanitation and no longer do women need to walk three hours each day to obtain clean water.

-The project was formulated in 2012 when Anne and PDG Kevin were invited to attended a meeting of the Handikhola Womens Committee.
-The women expressed their displeasure at having to walk up to 3 hour each day for 7 months of the year to bring clean water to their homes.
+The project was formulated in 2012 when PDG Kevin and Anne were invited to attend a meeting of the Handikhola Women’s Committee.
+The women expressed their frustration at having to walk up to three hours each day for seven months of the year to access clean water.

 Members of the Rotary Club of Hetauda left the meeting to plan a water project for the village.
 They engaged water engineers from RADO (Rural Awareness Development Organisation) who did an excellent job in drawing up the scheme and monitoring the work.

-District 9830 applied for a Global Grant to fund the project, several clubs in Tasmania contributed and Following a Friendship Exchange with District 7820 a number of clubs in Nova Scotia gave support.
+District 9830 applied for a Global Grant to fund the project.
+Several clubs in Tasmania contributed and following a Friendship Exchange with District 7820 a number of clubs in Nova Scotia also gave support.

-To ensure sustainabilty the scheme will be monitored by engineers from RADO on a regular basis, The Rotary Club of Hetauda will also monitor the project and the homes to ensure the scheme and toilets are being maintained
+To ensure sustainability the scheme will be monitored by engineers from RADO on a regular basis.
+The Rotary Club of Hetauda will also monitor the project and the homes to ensure the scheme and toilets are being maintained.

-A small fee charged for water use will fund 2 trained maintenance people to check the chlorine levels, filters and day to day maintenance of the scheme and also to read the meters.
+A small fee charged for water use will fund two trained maintenance people to check the chlorine levels, filters and day to day maintenance of the scheme and also to read the meters.

-Every home in the area,over 250 homes, is now connected to the scheme and every one has a toilet.
-Also connected are a school of 700 students, a community centre and health post.
+toilet.
+Also connected is a school of 700 students, a community centre and the health post.

 This is a school of 85 students that our Rotary group visited while attending a ‘Gift of Sight’ eye camp.
-The building has no walls and as a result children are often sent home because it becomes too cold to stay in the classroom.
-Also there was no running water and no toilets.
+The building had no walls and as a result children were often sent home because it became too cold to stay in the classroom.
+There was no running water and there were no toilets.

-The Rotary Club of Hetauda had plans drawn for this new school – total cost AUD$30,000.
-This included the use of local labour where appropriate.
+The Rotary Club of Hetauda had plans drawn for a new school – total cost AUD$30,000.
+Local labour helped reduce the cost significantly.